-Given the COVID-19 related restrictions, which included stay-at-home orders, social distancing and other efforts to mitigate the spread of the virus, the trial auctions and the auction were conducted, administered and monitored remotely.
-During the trial auctions and the auction itself, Bates White team members and Commission Staff kept in contact with the auction manager via email, phone and online platforms throughout the day.
-In addition, because there could be connectivity issues associated with a work-from-home environment, the Board directed additional training and trial auctions to prospective bidders to test bidding procedures prior to the actual auction.
+Given the ongoing COVID-19 related restrictions, the trial auctions and the auction were conducted, administered and monitored remotely.
+During the trial auctions and the auction itself, Bates White team members and BPU Staff kept in contact with the auction manager via email, phone and online platforms throughout the day.
+In addition, because there could be connectivity issues associated with a work-from-home environment, the EDCs proposed and the Board directed additional training and trial auctions to prospective bidders to test bidding procedures prior to the actual auction.

-For the first Trial Auction on January 21, 2021, Bates White assumed the role of a bidder and verified that bidders' accounts had access to the correct information.
+For the first Trial Auction on January 21, 2022, Bates White assumed the role of a bidder and verified that bidders' accounts had access to the correct information.
 We tested the Auction software by submitting problematic bids to determine if the software operated according to the rules and provided proper information to bidders.
 We also tested NERA's phone-based backup bidding systems by submitting backup bids and creating situations to test NERA's bidder notification protocols.

-For the second and third Trial Auctions, held on January 28, 2021 and February 2, 2021 respectively, Bates White monitored and evaluated bids submitted by Registered Bidders.
+For the second and third Trial Auctions, held on January 27, 2022 and February 1, 2022 respectively, Bates White monitored and evaluated bids submitted by Registered Bidders.
 We received and tested bid reports from NERA's software and formulated reports and checked price decrements using our own bid evaluation software.

-During the actual Auction, the bidding platform generated a schedule error in Round 21 of the Auction.
-This issue did not affect the outcome of the auction. c.
+c.
 Was the back-up bidding process followed?

-Yes.
-Further, Registered Bidders also had the opportunity to practice the back-up bid procedure during the Trial Auctions for Registered Bidders on January 28, 2021 and February 2, 2021. d.
+Further, Registered Bidders also had the opportunity to practice the back-up bid procedure during the Trial Auctions for Registered Bidders on January 27, 2022 and February 1, 2022.

+d.
 Did communications between bidders and the Auction Manager follow procedure?

 Yes, communications between bidders and the Auction Manager followed procedure.

 Bidders were given two ways of communicating with the Auction Manager during the Auction.
 Bidders had a telephone number for technical assistance and they could also send text messages and electronic messages through the online platform.
 All forms of communication were logged.
 All telephone conversations were taped and all texts, electronic messages, and the answers given by the Auction Manager were saved.
-Bates White reviewed all telephone conversations, texts and electronic messages. e.
+Bates White reviewed all telephone conversations, texts and electronic messages.

+e.
 Were Auction schedule protocols followed with regard to extensions and recesses?

+Yes,

-Yes, In addition, bidders were given an automatic extension after round one. f.
+In addition, bidders were given an automatic extension after round one.

+f.
 Did bidders communicate any material concerns to NERA?

-No. From STION 6: what Bates White could observe, were protocols for communication between rs and the Auction Manager adhered to?
+From what Bates White could observe, were protocols for communication between bidders and the Auction Manager adhered to?